awsdocs/amazon-dynamodb-developer-guide/doc_source/orm-dotnet-batchoperations-example.md

         {
             get; set;
         }
-        // Property to store version number for optimistic locking.
+        // Property to store the version number for optimistic locking.
         [DynamoDBVersion]
         public int?
 Version
         {